VedantVK51/Selenium-Project-OrangeHRM/README.md

     15. Screenshot for failed test method.
     16. Now, run FrameWork to test Extent Report is generated and failed Test Method has captured ScreenShot or not.

+### I have written Test Cases of OrangeHRM as below -
+    1. Go to the Opensource-demo.orangehrmlive.com
+     Verify the login by Valid Username and Password credentials i.e. Admin & admin123.

+    2. Verify the login by Valid Username and Invalid Password i.e. Admin & admin123456.

+    3. Verify the login by Valid Username and Password credentials i.e. Admin & admin123.
+        - Once we Login to the Dashboard click on PIM/ Profile Image/ Logout.

+    4. Verify the login by Valid Username and Password credentials i.e. Admin & admin123.
+        - Once we Login to the Dashboard click on PIM/ Add Button/ Fill Valid FirstName, MiddleName, LastName & click on Save Button/ And capture Shadow DOM Element.